-Simone Beaubien has operated as the SlamMaster for the Boston Poetry Slam @ the Cantab Lounge since February 4, 2004.
-Only the second SlamMaster in the history of the show, she acts as host, booking manager, arithmetic whiz, press agent, and webmaster, as well as performance and strategy coach for the annually selected slam team.
+Simone Beaubien operated as primary curator for the Boston Poetry Slam @ the Cantab Lounge from February 4, 2004 to July 7, 2020.
+Only the second SlamMaster in the history of the show, she acted as host, arithmetic whiz, press agent, and webmaster, as well as performance and strategy coach for the annually selected slam team.
 She curated the slam series at the venue and shared booking responsibilities for the feature series with Cassandra de Alba.

 Simone first walked into the Cantab in the fall of 1999 upon the repeated urgings of then-regular Jack McCarthy.
 She judged the team selection slams for the Finals-bound 2000 Cantab Slam Team and subsequently was the top scorer in the venue’s 2001 team slams, her first team of eight (2004 through 2008, 2010, and 2016).
 Simone went on to serve as the Host City Director for the 2011 and 2013 National Poetry Slams in Boston, hailed at that time as the best-attended (6000+ spectators) of all time.
 She provided coaching servies for the venue’s slam team and also served as the Tournament Director for the annual NorthBEAST Regional Poetry Slam.